-During this quarter, LMDC continued to communicate with The Battery Conservancy and the City of New York Department of Parks and Recreation (DPR) with regards to the PlayScape at Battery Park grant.
-DPR and The Battery Conservancy have now completed final design.
+During this quarter,LMDC continued to communicate with The Battery Conservancy and the City of New York Department of Parks and Recreation (DPR) with regards to the PlayScape at Battery Park grant.
+DPR and The Battery Conservancy completed final design and construction documents.
 The LMDC Board authorized LMDC to enter into a subrecipient agreement for up to \$6 million for the Battery PlayScape Project.
-LMDC also continues to work with our environmental consultant in order to update our environmental review record and eventually request the release of funds from HUD.
+LMDC also continues to work with our environmental consultant in order to update our environmental review record, obtain the necessary regulatory agency approval and eventually request the release of funds from HUD.
 LMDC plans to fund PlayScape construction.
 No funds have been spent from this activity.